 NC State women's basketball met with the local media for a summer update

-Gene Hill has been named an NC State women's basketball assistant coach and recruiting coordinator for the Wolfpack Women for the 2013-14 season after spending the last five years at Georgia Tech as an assistant coach and director of operations.
+Gene Hill was named an NC State women's basketball assistant coach and recruiting coordinator for the Wolfpack Women on April 18, 2013.
+Prior to arriving at NC State, Hill spent the last five years at Georgia Tech as an assistant coach and director of operations.

 "Gene and I go way back to our coaching days in South Carolina," said Moore.
 "He brings knowledge of the ACC and has great recruiting ties that should help us tremendously.

 "I am excited that he is part of the Wolfpack.
-Gene is a guy I've wanted to hire for 15 years and great to see that come to fruition."
+Gene is a guy I've wanted to hire for 15 years and it is great to see that come to fruition."